Former Navy SEAL Eddie Gallagher sues Navy secretary, NY Times reporter, alleging smear campaign

 The Navy did not return requests for comment from Fox News.

 Gallagher faced multiple criminal charges during his trial, the most serious being the alleged stabbing death of the ISIS fighter.
-Nearly a dozen members of his platoon testified against him.

 The biggest surprise came when Special Operator 1st Class Corey Scott admitted he asphyxiated the ISIS fighter in 2017, which contradicted testimony from other SEALs who said Gallagher stabbed the teen.